iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 In this blog post, we explored the building blocks of differentially private training through two main approaches:

 - DP-SGD, which adds independent Gaussian noise at each iteration, with privacy amplification through careful subsampling
-- Matrix factorization mechanisms, which enable carefully correlated noise across iterations through optimized encoder-decoder pairs.
+- Matrix factorization mechanisms, which reduces noise accumulation by enable carefully correlated noise across iterations

 Both approaches offer viable paths to private deep learning, with different tradeoffs.
 For practitioners looking to train neural networks with differential privacy, experimenting with both approaches may be valuable, as their relative performance can depend on factors like model architecture, dataset size, and privacy requirements.

-Finally, we added some of the code to generate the simulation in this [repo](https://github.com/mahegz/iclr25_dp_blog)
+Finally, we added some of the code to generate the simulations in this [repo](https://github.com/mahegz/iclr25_dp_blog).

 **Acknowledgments**